sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ## Required Parameters

-If analysis has been performed as a separate step, then the `license` and `sprId` parameters are required by the Microagent and must be passed using the `shiftleft.json` file that is generated during `analyze` by including it in the working directory with the app JAR file that you are deploying with the microagent.
+If analysis has been performed as a separate step, then the `license` and `sprId` parameters are required by the Microagent and must be passed using the `shiftleft.json` file that is generated during `analyze` by including it in the working directory with the app JAR file that you are deploying with the Microagent.

 As an alternative to providing a `shiftleft.json` file, the `license` and `sprId` can be provided via the environment variables `SHIFTLEFT_LICENSE` and `SHIFTLEFT_SPR_ID`, respectively.

 ### License

-The license property represents the client license that authorizes the microagent to use ShiftLeft services.
+The license property represents the client license that authorizes the Microagent to use ShiftLeft services.

 ### SPR ID